A supersized 'Firefly Lane' season 2 is on its way, and the trailer has *finally* dropped

 "I love their authentic, flawed relationship that it’s not this glossy, everything is perfect," actress Sarah Chalke, who portrays Kate, revealed to Variety about the fictional best friends.
 "You see them really go at it and overcome huge things, but then there’s this one thing that they can’t."

 We're not so sure our hearts can take it!

 *WARNING: SEASON 1 SPOILERS AHEAD*

-Netflix decided to give fans a sneak peek at what they can expect from season 2.
-Judging from the screen grabs from the first few episodes, what we're seeing is not entirely unexpected, but we know our two main characters are in the midst of a seemingly irreparable friendship breakup.
+Netflix decided to give fans a sneak peek at what they can expect from season two.
+Judging from screen grabs from the first few episodes, what we're seeing is not entirely unexpected, but we know our two main characters are in the midst of a seemingly irreparable friendship breakup.

-Familiar faces from season 1 who are reprising their role include:
+Familiar faces from season one who are reprising their role include: